autonomys/subspace-docs/versioned_docs/version-latest/operators_and_staking/operators.md

 :::note
-Currently, the domain chain does not support syncing from other operator nodes; it needs to be deterministically derived from the consensus chain, block by block.
+Currently, the domain chain does not support syncing from other operator nodes; it needs to be deterministically derived from the consensus chain block by block.
 :::

 ### Build from source

-The domain operator node is embedded within the `subspace-node` binary, please refer to [Subspace node](https://github.com/subspace/subspace/blob/main/crates/subspace-node/README.md) for how to build from the source.
+The domain operator node is embedded within the `subspace-node` binary, please refer to [Subspace node](https://github.com/subspace/subspace/blob/main/crates/subspace-node/README.md) for how to build from source.

-#### Create Operator key:
+#### Create operator key:
-An operator needs key pair to participate in Bundle production.
+An operator needs key pair to participate in bundle production.
 You can create a key using the following command:

 ```bash